PimpMyPizza/bybit-dart/README.md

 ### Create a ByBit instance

 Note that all the parameters are optional, but you need a valid key and password to access private topics from bybit.
 You can create your own api-key [on the bybit website](https://www.bybit.com/app/user/api-management).
-Note the autoreconnect parameter that allows you to automatically reconnect on WebSockets errors due to IP change for example.

 ``` Dart
 var bybit = ByBit(